 We’re all for a statement-making cake, but understated cakes can go a long way.
-Enter: the simple wedding cake.
-Lightly adorned and often wrapped in white buttercream, simple wedding cakes tend to trend more classic than anything.
-But you can still keep things minimal while spicing up tradition—adding a monstera leaf for a tropical twist, edging layers with pearl-like fondant, or infusing metallic foil as a glitzy touch.
+Enter the simple wedding cake.
+Lightly adorned and often wrapped in white buttercream, simple wedding cakes tend to trend more classic than anything else.
+But you can still keep things minimal while spicing up the tradition—adding a monstera leaf for a tropical twist, edging layers with pearl-like fondant, or infusing metallic foil as a glitzy touch.

-And there are other ways of going bold without decking out your cake!
+And there are other ways to go bold without decking out your cake!
 Opt for multiple single-tiered cakes to create a lavish table spread.
 We also love the idea of filling a traditional-looking cake with a surprising flavor inside, like banana or raspberry jam.

 Simple wedding cakes are perfect for an informal, intimate wedding—but also if you’re a couple who prefers a minimalist look or timeless touch.
 Besides the elegant simplicity of these cakes, there’s another bonus: the less fuss, the lower the cost (typically).

-Below, 38 simple wedding cake ideas will do the trick.
+Below, 43 simple wedding cake ideas that will do the trick.

 Drape a simple white wedding cake in greenery and place it in a shallow bowl for a minimalist, organic effect.
-Inside, red velvet cake pairs with cream cheese filling and buttercream frosting.
+Inside, the red velvet cake is paired with cream cheese filling and buttercream frosting.